MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Workflow > Align Photos command](media/agisoft-9.PNG "Workflow > Align Photos command")

-2. Once the menu is open you can set your preferences.
-Start with the default settings shown below, but feel free to change them to your desired settings.
-Once you have your desired settings, click **OK**.
+2. In the **Align Photos** dialog box, ou can use the default settings shown below, or change them as appropriate for your situation.
+Select **OK** when you're done.

     ![Align Photos settings](media/agisoft-10.PNG "Align Photos settings")